sanathanantha08-star/HR-Workflow-Agent-LangGraph/README.md

 **17. Candidate's inbox — professional Round 1 interview confirmation email sent from the HR agent account, showing date, time, duration, mode (Google Meet), and the live meeting link.**
 ![Candidate interview confirmation email](17.png)

-**18. Recruiter's inbox — Google Calendar invite received for the interview, with a "Join with Google Meet" button and the meeting link visible directly in the email.**
+**18. Candidate's inbox — Google Calendar invite received for the interview, with a "Join with Google Meet" button and the meeting link visible directly in the email.**
 ![Recruiter Google Calendar invite email](18.png)

 **19. Recruiter's Google Calendar — 1-hour interview event ("Interview: SANATH ANANTHA DEVADIGA, 8–9am") created automatically on the correct date, with the Google Meet link attached.**